eric-hdez/eric-hdez/README.md

 Hi there!
 My name is Eric.
 I'm a Software Engineer @ Bloomberg LP in New York City.
 Here is a little more about me:

 - 📚 I hold a B.S. in Computer Science from the University of California, Santa Cruz
+- 🧠 I am currently working on a passion project that will make Exposure and Response Prevention therapy more accesible to OCD patients who can't afford therapy
 - 🤓 I took a graduate-level course in compiler design.
 Check out my final project [here](https://sorensenucsc.github.io/CSE211-fa2022/projects/rex/index.html)!
 - 🥸 I'm an active member of the Society of Hispanic Professional Engineers as part of the Silicon Valley Professional Chapter